subirvarma/GeneralCognitics/_posts/StatisticalMechanics.md

 This assumed that all interactions were confined to neighboring atoms ($j[i]$ being the neighbors of $i$), and more importantly the strength of the interaction $J$ is the same for all interactions.
 Sherrington and Kirkpatrick made the following modifications to this:

 - Each atom can interact with all the other atoms in the lattice, and moreover interactions always happen in a pairwise fashion (see figure 15).
 This is called the Fully Connected assumption and differentiated the SK model from the earlier EA model that used neighboring interactions only.
-This assumption simoplified the mathematical analysis of the model.
+This assumption simplified the mathematical analysis of the model.
 - The strength of the interaction $J_{ij}$ is a function of the two atoms taking part in the interaction

-The second assumption is the important one, since it captures the fact that the random spin orientations lead to variable coupling strength between atoms.
+The second assumption is an important one, since it captures the fact that the random spin orientations lead to variable coupling strength between atoms.
 Under these assumptions the energy function for $N$ atoms becomes

-$$  H_N = \sum_{i=1}^N\sum_{j=1}^N J_{ij}\sigma_i\sigma_j $$
+$$  H_N = \sum_{i=1}^N\sum_{j<i} J_{ij}\sigma_i\sigma_j $$

 But what is the nature of the spin interactions $J_{ij}$?
 Sherrington and Kirkpatrick assumed that $J_{ij}$ can be written as

 $$ J_{ij} = {J\over\sqrt{N}}  $$

-and furthermore $J$ is a random variable that obeys the Standard Normal distribution, i.e.,
+where $J$ is a random variable that obeys the Standard Normal distribution, i.e.,

 $$  J  \sim {1\over{\sqrt{2\pi}}} e^{-{x^2\over 2}} $$